-The Service has adopted The Social Partnership Duty as of the 1st of April 2024 and will build on well established arrangements between the Service and staff representative bodies to consult on objectives and strategic decisions about how it intends to deliver those objectives.
+The Service has adopted The Social Partnership Duty and has built on wellestablished arrangements between the Service and staff representative bodies to consult on objectives and strategic decisions about how it intends to deliver those objectives.
+The first Social Partnership Duty Annual Report was approved for publication and submission to the Social Partnership Council in April 2025.